Michael-Cowie/Notes/Math/probability/probability_trees.md

 A probability tree is a graphical representation of a sequential experiment.
 It illustrates every possible sequence of events by decomposing the experiment into a series of individual decisions.
 Each branch represents one possible choice, while each complete route through the tree represents one complete outcome of the experiment.

-Probability trees are widely used to calculate probabilities, but they serve a much deeper purpose.
+Probability trees are widely used to calculate probabilities and visualize the behaviour, but they serve a much deeper purpose.
 They provide a visual explanation of the multiplication principle, demonstrate why permutations are counted differently from combinations, and introduce the recursive nature of many counting problems.
 Rather than memorising formulas, a probability tree allows those formulas to emerge naturally from the structure of the experiment itself.

 Throughout this section, consider selecting three objects from the set